bitwarden/adr/decisions/0003-observable-data-services.md

 ## Context and Problem Statement

-At the same time many components are tightly coupled towards the state as well, which makes it difficult to update different areas.
-This has resulted in the `MessagingService` service being used to synchronize state updates by sending events.
-While events are a perfectly valid way of transfering state we should not send empty events and then have the components re-fetch their state.
+Many of our components and services are tightly coupled towards the state of different domains.
+This results in tight coupling and difficulty in modifying the different areas.
+Which has lead to `MessagingService` service being used to synchronize state updates by sending events.
+While event sourcing is a perfectly valid way of developing software, our current events are empty resultin in the components re-fetch their state manually.

 ## Considered Options